4 Effective Techniques for Closing Insurance Sales

 2. The Modified Puppy Dog Close

-A popular technique among car companies, the classic puppy dog close allows buyers to test out a product before committing to a full purchase.
+Popular among car companies, the classic puppy dog close sales technique allows buyers to test out a product before committing to a full purchase.
 Think car test drives.
 The company Carvana employs the puppy dog close especially well, delivering the vehicle you’re interested in right to your door (or you pick it up) and giving you seven full days and up to 400 miles to decide whether you want to complete the purchase.
 Talk about a test drive!

 What’s with the ‘puppy dog’ name?
 If you take an adorable puppy home over the weekend to “test it out,” it’s likely you’ll fall in love with it and want to keep it.